Compendium

 Backcountry Use

-Except by permit or participation in NPS-guided activities, all areas within the monuments' fenced, posted, or mapped boundary and beyond developed roads, trails, or facilities, are closed to entry.
+Except by permit or participation in NPS-guided activities, all areas within the monuments' fenced or posted boundary and beyond developed roads, trails, or facilities, are closed to entry.
 No foot or vehicle travel off paved developed trails is allowed.

-Justification: These closures are necessary to protect the many archeological sites and sensitive natural resource areas within the Monuments.
+These closures are necessary to protect the many archaeological sites within the Monuments.
+Un-escorted public access to these locations has resulted in destruction and damage to sites and features in the past.
 These closures will remain in effect until a special regulation for closures at each monument can be promulgated.

 Unmanned Aircraft